blasvinas/golang/README.md

 Using the go run command, the program is compiled to a temporary location, executed, and then the binaries are deleted.

-If you want to compile the program ans save the binaries, run go build main.go.
+If you want to compile the program and save the binaries, run go build main.go.
 This command will create a binary called main in MacOS and Linux and main.exe in Windows.
 You can use the -o flag to create the binary with a different name.
 For example:

 ```shell
 go build -o hello main.go